-- Your children, through the last day of the month in which they turn age 26.
-Children with a disability may be covered past the age of 26 if they qualify.
+- Your children, through the last day of the month in which they turn age 26, regardless of marital status, student status, or eligibility for coverage under another plan.
+This also includes children with a disability.

-Proof of eligibility: When you enroll your dependents, you may be required to provide proof of their eligibility.
-For more information, visit Verify and enroll my dependents.
+When you enroll your dependents, you may be required to provide proof of their eligibility.
+Visit Verify and enroll my dependents for more information.

 For our purposes, the definition of children includes:

 - Children with whom you have a parent-child relationship, except when parental rights have been terminated.

 - Children of your spouse or state-registered domestic partner (SRDP) with whom they have a parent-child relationship, except when parental rights have been terminated.